Billy West (silent film actor): Producer

 After so many false starts with hopeful producers, West became his own producer in 1924, releasing through Dr. William E. Shallenberger's Arrow Pictures Corporation, established in 1914.
 The comedian averaged one Billy West comedy monthly.
 West also picked comedian Bobby Ray from the Arrow stock company and teamed him with West's former screen foil Oliver "Babe" Hardy for a brief series of slapstick comedies.

 Ethelyn Gibson was still his leading lady, but theirs had become an uneasy alliance.
 Gibson, apparently tiring of West's professional setbacks and relocations, had deserted him in 1923 for Leon Glaser, "reported to be a wealthy broker", and signed a prenuptial agreement with Glaser in 1926.
-West and Gibson continued to work together; he went on to produce a separate series of "Winnie Winkle" comedies starring Gibson, and released them through the Weiss Bros. studio.
+West and Gibson continued to work together; he went on to produce a separate series of "Winnie Winkle" comedies starring Gibson.
 West did attempt to reconcile with Gibson to no avail; he was granted a divorce on May 11, 1928.
 Gibson's own plans were upset in January 1929, when her intended bridegroom Leon Glaser suddenly voided his prenuptial agreement and married Betty Cohen, daughter of wealthy diamond merchant A. B. Cohen.